 bysource: Order members by the order that they were defined in the source code.

-groupwise: Order members by their type then alphabetically, in the order:
+groupwise: Order members by their type then alphabetically, ordering the types as follows:

 This changes the package detection behaviour to be compatible with PEP 420, but directories in

 autoapi_dirsare no longer searched recursively for packages.
 Instead, when this is